Agile Rates After Launch

 Is there a cheap three-hour block before tomorrow afternoon?

 So there is now a “find cheapest time” tool.
 Pick a duration and it searches the available forecast window for the cheapest continuous block.
-Later I added the average price for that block as well, because total cost is useful but average unit price is how my brain checks whether the answer feels plausible.
 The chart now scrolls to the chosen time instead of making you squint along the bars like you are reading a very dull railway timetable.

 The biggest recent addition is usage history.
 If you connect an account, the app can fetch recent smart meter consumption data, cache it locally, and show a Usage view.
 That includes kWh history, a seven-day trend, an estimated monthly usage figure, and charts.
 It also tries to estimate spend by matching historical usage to tariff rates and standing charges.